jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Microsoft Azure SQL/Configuring the SQL Connection.md

 ---

 :::hint{type="warning"}
 Best practice for production apps is to use REST as the data layer to access data and not directly integrate to SQL using the SQL data provider.
 The SQL data provider will be squiggled in blue to indicate it is not recommended, together with a message to use [REST](docId\:jrbaNsm-OJn3nf4_dn_Hu) instead.
-See [REST endpoints from Azure SQL](docId\:eOUi2cPYynsdRuK-TobDp) for more information. &#x20;
+See [REST endpoints from Azure SQL](docId\:eOUi2cPYynsdRuK-TobDp) for more information.
 :::

 Jigx will route all calls to Azure SQL Server from a Jigx mobile app through the Jigx cloud.
 No data is stored or cached in Jigx cloud.
-The encrypted SQL connection information is stored in non-user-readable secure storage in Jigx cloud and allows for IP allowlisting for Azure SQL database servers. &#x20;
+The encrypted SQL connection information is stored in non-user-readable secure storage in Jigx cloud and allows for IP allowlisting for Azure SQL database servers.

-To complete these steps, the user will need Jigx credentials with **admin** privileges for the solution being configured and **Azure SQL administrative credentials** to configure the allowlisted IP addresses for the Azure SQL Server being used in the Jigx solution.&#x20;
+To complete these steps, the user will need Jigx credentials with **admin** privileges for the solution being configured and **Azure SQL administrative credentials** to configure the allowlisted IP addresses for the Azure SQL Server being used in the Jigx solution.

 Following these steps to configure a new Azure SQL connection for the solution in Jigx cloud before adding the Jigx cloud IP addresses to the allowlisted IP addresses in Azure SQL.